-Clients must be Alaska residents and E&T program eligibility must be determined through DHSS before any services may be invoiced by provider.
-Clients will not be actively referred through DHSS, instead they will be enrolled by the Provider on a walk-in basis.
+Clients must be Alaska residents, and E&T program eligibility must be determined through DOH before any services may be invoiced by the provider.
+Clients may be actively referred through DOH or they can be enrolled by the provider on a walk-in basis.
 The service delivery area for E&T participation is statewide.
-Eligible clients must have an open or pended SNAP application currently on file with DHSS and must not have an open or pended ATAP case on file with DHSS.
+Eligible clients must have an open or pended SNAP application currently on file with DOH and must not have an open or pended ATAP (Alaska Temporary Assistance Program) case on file with DOH.
 Clients must be age sixteen or older.
 A 16 or 17-year-old must be able to work upon completion of assigned SNAP E&T activities.
 Any interested individual receiving SNAP benefits is eligible to participate in a SNAP E&T program, provided they meet the enrollment criteria of the service provider and are not already receiving services eligible for reimbursement under the SNAP E&T program.
 The SNAP E&T program in Alaska is currently voluntary for the client.
+Service providers will determine if a participant is ill-suited for a particular program or component; in that event, the Provider has a 10-day time frame in which to make a determination and submit a notification to the DPA E&T Program Coordination team.
+Notification of a Provider Determination must be submitted via Direct Secure Messaging (DSM).